 Whether an Italian holiday counts as exploration I’m not sure.
-But homeward bound and gazing from my window seat aboard the plane, I considered how best to reference poetry for entrepreneurs with hitchhiking.
-With the Italian Dolomites beneath me and only the occasional wisp of cloud between us the answer appeared quite naturally and I felt compelled to write.
+But homeward bound and gazing from my window seat aboard the plane, I considered how best to reference poetry, entrepreneurship and hitchhiking.
+With the Italian Dolomites beneath and the occasional wisp of cloud watching over, I felt compelled to write…

 Be brave, accept rejection’s wrath